 The Company estimates a liability for sales returns based on a rolling average of historical return trends, and the Company believes that its estimate for sales returns is an accurate reflection of future returns associated with past sales.
 However, as with any estimate, refund activity may vary from estimated amounts.
-At December 30, 2017, the Company had a liability of \$3.8 million reserved for sales returns compared to \$4.2 million at December 31, 2016.
+The Company had a liability for sales returns of \$11.3 million and \$3.8 million as of December 29, 2018 and December 30, 2017, respectively.

-The Company recognizes revenue when a gift card or merchandise return card is redeemed by the customer and recognizes income when the likelihood of the gift card or merchandise return card being redeemed by the customer is remote (referred to as "breakage").
+The Company recognizes revenue when a gift card or merchandise return card is redeemed by the customer and recognizes income when the likelihood of the gift card or merchandise return card being redeemed by the customer is remote (referred to as

+"breakage").
 The gift cards and merchandise return card breakage rate is based upon historical redemption patterns and income is recognized for unredeemed gift cards and merchandise return cards in proportion to those historical redemption patterns.
-The Company recognized breakage income of \$2.4 million, \$1.9 million and \$1.6 million in fiscal 2017, 2016 and 2015, respectively.
+The Company recognized breakage income of \$2.6 million, \$2.4 million, and \$1.9 million in fiscal 2018, 2017, and 2016, respectively.